 Exploring and Filming the Ocean: A Conversation with Cinematographer Ian Kellet

-Join us for an evening of conversation with cinematographer Ian Kellet who will share the challenges and opportunities of capturing images of the ocean aboard the Alucia.
+Join us for an evening of conversation with cinematographer IAN KELLET who will share and illustrate the challenges and opportunities of capturing images of the ocean aboard the Alucia.
 Filmmaker and UCSB Film and Media Studies faculty Chris Jenkins will interview Kellet.

 Event Details